mbaytas/MAVA337Labs/Lab5_Processing_TransformationsImages3D/README.md

 ## Scenario

-Today we'll be working on the beginnings of a game where the player operates a fighter plane to combat evil spheres, cubes, and other abstract geometric shapes from outer space that are attacking earth. r
+Today we'll be working on the beginnings of a game where the player combatste evil spheres, cubes, and other abstract geometric shapes from outer space that are attacking earth.

 ### 1) Images

 Let's load up a background image first.